Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 > That is, you can for example enforce IC on your server, while at the same time
 > allowing users to mod their Jester.

+## Allow use of EFB

+If checked, players can access the [EFB](../dcs/efb.md), giving insights into the aircraft's internal systems.
+For example the fuel state in each tank.

+The Electronic Flight Bag is a fictional feature for this aircraft.

 ## Allow Night Vision Goggles

 Although F-4E crews never actually operated with NVGs, this option allows